 Important Facts About Queen

 A queen can move horizontally, vertically as well as diagonally up to any number of squares in a single move.
 It is considered a major piece in chess.
+You can learn about how the queen moves in chess here.

 A queen can take any opponent’s chess piece that comes on its way but only one in a single move.